sr99622/onvif-mcp/README.md

 2. HTTP Services

     This is a baseline configuration required before layering encryption and authentication on the server.
-All essential services are intially configured here without encyption.
+All essential services are initially configured here without encyption.
 This could theoretically be considered a fully functional unsecured system.
 The Hermes agent is used to perform the configuration and can be prompted to follow this document and implement the steps as described in the runbook referenced below.
 Values required for implementation are listed in the table, edit this document with your own site values and Hermes can implement the configuration autonomously.

     After following the instructions in SERVER_BUILD.md, attach the cameras to the second ethernet adapter.